 EXIM Bank's mission is American jobs.

-By financing the export of American goods and services, EXIM Bank has supported 1.4 million private-sector, American jobs in the past eight years, supporting 52,000 jobs in FY 2016.
+By financing the export of American goods and services, in the last decade, EXIM has supported more than 1.7 million jobs in all 50 states.

 EXIM Bank is more critical than ever to small businesses.

 Small business exporters need certainty and protection to tackle new markets, expand and create jobs.
-In FY 2016, more than 90 percent of EXIM Bank's transactions—more than 2,600—directly supported American small businesses.
+In FY 2019, more than 90 percent of EXIM Bank's transactions directly supported American small businesses.

 EXIM Bank is vital to countering aggressive foreign competition.